kenpetermaina/kenpetermaina/README.md

 Hey, I am Ken Maina
 A passionate Web developer from Kirinyaga

+## 👤 Bio

+Hi, I'm Ken Maina, a passionate web developer from Kirinyaga, Kenya.
+I specialize in frontend development, currently focusing on React and Next.js.
+With experience building applications like QR code generators and hospital management systems, I'm eager to collaborate and learn new technologies.
+Let's connect!

 - 👋 Hi, I’m @kenpetermaina
 - 👀 I’m a Frontend developer
 - Currently learning React and Next Js for backend